Professor John F Morton

 John has led significant projects within his key research fields: the social, institutional and policy aspects of livestock development, particularly among pastoralist peoples; drought management; and impacts of climate change on smallholders, pastoralists and other categories of the rural poor, and their prospects for adaptation.
 He has also carried out high-level consultancies for DFID, The European Commission, the World Bank, UNDP and several NGOs within these topics.
 He has field experience in numerous African countries (especially in the Horn of Africa), South Asia and Mongolia.
 He is fluent in French, and speaks some Arabic.

-John served as a Lead Author on smallholder and subsistence agriculture within the chapter on Food, Forests and Fibre of the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).
-As such he was recognised as contributing to the award of the 2007 Nobel Peace Prize to the IPCC.
-He is currently serving as Coordinating Lead Author on Rural Areas for the forthcoming Fifth Assessment Report.
+John served as a Lead Author on smallholder and subsistence agriculture within the chapter on Food, Forests and Fibre of the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) and as such he was recognised as contributing to the award of the 2007 Nobel Peace Prize to the IPCC.
+He has subsequently served as Coordinating Lead Author on Rural Areas for the Fifth Assessment Report of 2014 and as Lead Author on Risk Management and Decision Making in Relation to Sustainable Development for the Special Report on Climate Change and Land.

 I have two overlapping sets of research interests: